 Title of Project

-Group Applying for Gr ant
+Group Applying for G rant

-Monetary Amount Req uested
+Monetary Amount Rec quested

-Name(Name of of individual filling out this form.
-T This must be a Homemaker Member)
+Name (Name of of individual filling out this form.
+I This must be a Homemaker Member)

-City State Zip Code
+Zip Code

 Telephone Email

 County Area

 Application Number

-Send to: 2nd Vice-Pres ident for Member Resource es
+Send to: 2nd Vice-Pres sident for Member Resource es

 Name County or Area

 Title of Project

 Proposal

-Purpose
+.

+Project Description

+Audience

-Publicity and Advertising
+Publicity and Advertising 3

-Other Support Information
+Other Support Informati on

-Time 1 L ine (with project events, programs, leader, s) t (Include all expenses for the proposal.
-Besuch as grant, registration fees, area or couin-kind services, etc.) Evalu ation and Expected Impact of this Project t , Signature of Applicant Date
+Fime Line (with project events, programs, leader rs) Budget (Include all expenses for the proposal.
+Be sure to include all income such as grant, registration fees, area or county council funding, sponsors, in-kind services, etc.) Evaluation and Expected Impact of this Project et Signature of Applicant